bgu-frontend/hw2_2025/README.md

         - name attribute **"delete-<note_id>"**.
         - when clicked, the frontend updates by refreshing the same page.
         - we will not test the scenario in which a delete operation empties the current page (and then we might need to change a page).
-- Update notes: for consistency in playwright test code, please replace the note's `id` HTML attribute  with `data-testid`.
+- Update notes: for consistency with Playwright standards, please replace the note's `id` HTML attribute  with `data-testid`.
   #### Example expected HTML:
     ```html
     <div class="note" data-testid="68160458f7eef8a0cfc10902">